lamberta/devkit-doc/api/ui/images.md

 			* `top {number}`
 			* `bottom {number}`

-#### 9-slice options
+#### 9-Slice Options

 The `destSlices` option can be omitted, if so the values of `sourceSlices` will be used as destination slices.

 The sum of the source `left`, `center` and `right` options is treated as 100% of the image.
-For example: If an image with a width of 80 pixels is used and the `left` and `right` values are 20 and the `center` value is 60 then there will be 80 * 20 / (20 + 60 + 20) pixels used for the sides and 80 * 60 / (20 + 60 + 20) will be used to fill the center.
+For example: If an image with a width of 80 pixels is used and the `left` and `right` values are 20 and the `center` value is 60 then there will be 80 * 20 / (20 + 60 + 20) pixels used for the sides and 80
+* 60 / (20 + 60 + 20) will be used to fill the center.

 If the quality of the image needs to be increased and the ratios of the sides on the source image don't change then the 9-slice settings don't have to be adjusted.
+For example:
-For example: The image is sized to a width of 120 pixels then there will be 120 * 20 / (20 + 60 + 20) pixels used for the sides and 120 * 60 / (20 + 60 + 20) will be used to fill the center.
+The image is sized to a width of 120 pixels then there will be 120 * 20 / (20 + 60 + 20) pixels used for the sides and
+120 * 60 / (20 + 60 + 20) will be used to fill the center.

-#### Overlapping sides
+#### Overlapping Sides

 If the sum of the destination values exceeds the width or the height of the view then the sides will be scaled back.
 For example: A view has a `width` of 40 pixels and the `left` and `right` values are 25 then the `center` will not be applied and the `left` and `right` values will be scaled back to the maximum available size of 20 pixels for each side.

-#### Using 6 slices
+#### Using 6-Slice

 If the `scaleMethod` is set to `'6slice'` then you can control the direction of the slices through the source slice properties.